NitorCreations/nflow/README.md

 ### <a name="implementation-class-and-states-declarations"></a>Implementation Class and States Declarations

-`CreditApplicationWorkflow` begins by extends [`WorkflowDefinition`](nflow-engine/src/main/java/com/nitorcreations/nflow/engine/workflow/WorkflowDefinition.java) which is the base class for all workflow implementations in nFlow.
+`CreditApplicationWorkflow` begins by extending [`WorkflowDefinition`](nflow-engine/src/main/java/com/nitorcreations/nflow/engine/workflow/WorkflowDefinition.java) which is the base class for all workflow implementations in nFlow.
 The state space of the workflow is enumerated after the class declaration.
 In this example, the states are also given a type and documentation.
 The following state types are supported (`WorkflowStateType`-enumeration):
  * **start:** an entry point to the workflow
  * **manual:** requires external state update (usually a human task required)
  * **normal:** state is executed and retried automatically by nFlow